William Fichtner: Career

 Fichtner began his acting career playing the role of Rod Landry in As the World Turns in 1987.
 He has also appeared in the films Contact, Heat, Armageddon, Go, Equilibrium, Black Hawk Down, The Perfect Storm, The Longest Yard, Crash, Ultraviolet, Drive Angry and The Dark Knight.
 Mainly a character actor, one of his few leading roles is in Passion of Mind, also starring Demi Moore and Stellan Skarsgård.
 His role in Crash won him a Screen Actors Guild Award for Outstanding Performance by a Cast in a Motion Picture award and a Best Acting Ensemble award from Broadcast Film Critics Choice.
 He appeared in the CBS sitcom Mom from 2015 to 2021.

 Fichtner voiced Ken Rosenberg in the video games Grand Theft Auto: Vice City and Grand Theft Auto: San Andreas.
 He is credited as Willian Fichtner in Vice City and Bill Fichtner in San Andreas.
 Between 2005 and 2006, he also starred in the sci-fi TV series Invasion as Sheriff Tom Underlay.
 After Invasion was canceled, he played ruthless FBI Agent Alexander Mahone in three seasons of Prison Break (2006–2009).
-In 2009, he co-presented the Vezina Trophy (for goal tending) at the National Hockey League awards show.
+In 2009, he co-presented the Vezina Trophy (for goaltending) at the National Hockey League awards show.
 He later guest starred as judge Christopher Mulready in The West Wing episode "The Supremes."
-He also had a role as the corrupt Gotham National Bank manager in the feature film The Dark Knight and as the resistance leader Jurgen in Equilibrium.
+He played the corrupt Gotham National Bank manager in the feature film The Dark Knight and the resistance leader Jurgen in Equilibrium.

 In June 2009, Fichtner had a recurring role as TV producer Phil Yagoda on Entourage.
 He also voiced Master Sergeant Sandman in the 2011 video game Call of Duty: Modern Warfare 3.
 He also played Eric Sacks in Teenage Mutant Ninja Turtles (2014).
 In September 2024, it was reported that Fichtner had joined the cast of Talamasca: The Secret Order as Jasper in a series regular role.
 In January 2025, it was announced that Fichtner had joined the second season of Beef.
 In April, it was announced that Fichtner had joined the cast of Lucky.

+On February 8, 2026, Fichtner appeared in a commercial for Kinder Bueno that aired during Super Bowl LX.